olc-digital/amanda-brookfield/src/pages/books/for-the-love-of-a-dog.md

   - reviewer: Chris Manby
     text: >
+      By turnsx terrifically moving and tea-snortingly funny, ‘For the Love of a Dog’ is my life-affirming must-read of thee year.
+  - reviewer: Chris Manby
+    text: >
-      By turnsx terrifically moving and tea-snortingly funny, ‘For the Love of a Dog’ is my life-affirming must-read of the year.
+      By turnsx terrifically moving and tea-snortingly funny, ‘For the Love of a Dog’ is my life-affirming must-read of thee year.
 ---

 After the death of her mother and the end of a new relationship leave her